John C. Reilly biography

 He built on his Chicago success with roles in big Hollywood pictures such as The Hours (2002), Gangs Of New York (2002), Criminal (2004), Walk Hard: The Dewey Cox Story (2007) and Step Brothers (2008).
 He also starred in Carnage (2011) and We Need to Talk About Kevin (2012).

-His most recent efforts include Life After Beth (2014), Guardians of the Galaxy (2014), The Lobster (2016), the animated film Sing (2016) with Matthew McConaughey and Reese Witherspoon, and the action adventure Kong: Skull Island (2017) with Tom Hiddleston and Brie Larson.
+His film credits include roles in Life After Beth (2014), Guardians of the Galaxy (2014), The Lobster (2016), the animated film Sing (2016) with Matthew McConaughey and Reese Witherspoon, and the action adventure Kong: Skull Island (2017) with Tom Hiddleston and Brie Larson.

-In 2004, he made a stand and demonstrated his strong principles when he quit director Lars Von Trier's Manderlay to protest the killing of a donkey for the film.
+In 2004, John made a stand and demonstrated his strong principles when he quit director Lars Von Trier's Manderlay to protest the killing of a donkey for the film.